Munich beer background

 Former Munich resident Karl Marx wasn’t kidding around when he declared beer to be the “staple food of Munich”.

-The Germans even classify beer as food for tax purposes making for wonderfully reasonable prices – beer is cheaper than cola or bottled water just about everywhere you go.
+The Germans even classify beer as food for tax purposes making for wonderfully reasonable prices – beer is actually cheaper than cola or bottled water just about everywhere you go.

 Beer is usually served in half-litre glasses, but the one-litre Maß is also very common.